annaesvensson/yellow-update/README.md

 <p align="center"><img src="update-screenshot.png?raw=true" alt="Screenshot"></p>

-## How to add extensions
+## How to install extensions

 You can download extensions as ZIP files and copy them into your `system/extensions` folder.
 Right click if you use Safari.
-You can also add extensions at the [command line](https://github.com/annaesvensson/yellow-command).
+You can also install extensions at the [command line](https://github.com/annaesvensson/yellow-command).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php install` followed by more arguments.

-## How to remove extensions
+## How to uninstall extensions

 You can manually remove extensions as PHP files.
-You can also remove extensions at the [command line](https://github.com/annaesvensson/yellow-command).
+You can also uninstall extensions at the [command line](https://github.com/annaesvensson/yellow-command).
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php uninstall` followed by more arguments.

 ## How to show extensions